 Specialty retailer C. Wonder is built on innovation.
-From the merchandise it sells, to the design of its stores, C. Wonder creates a unique experience for its guests.
-That extends to point-of-sale operations.
-When the company opened its first stores in 2011 there were no cash registers – all transactions were completed using an Apple iPod with a card reader attachment and Bluetooth connectivity to a mobile printer for receipts.
+From all of the merchandise it sells, to the design of its stores, C. Wonder creates a unique experience for its guests.
+That experience extends to point-of-sale operations.
+When the company opened the doors to its first stores in 2011, there were no cash registers – all transactions were completed using an Apple iPod with a card reader attachment and Bluetooth connectivity to a mobile printer for printing receipts.

-C. Wonder committed to Android before Oracle’s Android product was released, putting the retailer on the forefront of innovation again.
-C. Wonder is confident that its device-software combination will provide convenience for customers and create sustainable operating advantages.
+C. Wonder committed to Android even before Oracle’s Android product was released, putting the retailer on the forefront of innovation once again.
+C. Wonder is confident that its device-software combination will not only provide convenience for customers but also create sustainable operating advantages for the company.

 Download Full Case Study: